FelipeJAguiar/clusters/README.md

 💡 The groups “Lost A” and “Lost B” represents customers that bought few products and lost contact for almost a year.
 Bringing this group back, would be hard, expensive and decrease ROI (Return On Investiment).

-💡 Group “Rescue” means an opportunity of rescue some costumers that bought often but for a random reason stopped buying.
-They are a relevant percentage of costumers and have sizable atributes values.
+💡 Group “Rescue” means an opportunity of rescue some customers that bought often but for a random reason stopped buying.
+They are a relevant percentage of customers and have sizable atributes values.
 So, creating actions to attract and improve customer-company relation, could help to retaining customers.

 💡 According their numbers, "Ascending" are customers that have a great chance of transforming into “Veighers” in the future.
 “Improve”, like “Asceding”, are a group with potential to raise their status but in a lesser level.
 These are groups with the higher chance of elevate.
-Focus on campaigns that estimulate big frequently purchases, motivating costumers consumer behaviours, will be increasing revenues, retention and sales.
+Focus on campaigns that estimulate big frequently purchases, motivating customers consumer behaviours, will be increasing revenues, retention and sales.

-The final clusters dataset was uploaded to a database in MongoDB (NoSQL) to feed Metabase, create clusters and general data visualizations, checking one of business assumptions.
+The final clusters dataset was uploaded to a database in MongoDB (NoSQL) to feed Metabase, creating clusters and general data visualizations, checking one of business assumptions.

 <img src="https://raw.githubusercontent.com/felipejaguiar/clusters/main/image/dashveigh1.PNG" alt="logo20" style="zoom:50%;" />
 <img src="https://raw.githubusercontent.com/felipejaguiar/clusters/main/image/dashveigh2.PNG" alt="logo21" style="zoom:50%;" />